 - Veterinary Specialist Group (advanced hospital and emergency care)

 - New Zealand Conservation Medicine Centre at Auckland Zoo

-Study one of our animal care programmes and you'll benefit from learning in our on-campus small animal unit, where you'll handle and learn to care for different animals.
+Study one of our animal care programmes and you'll benefit from learning in our on-campus small animal unit Te Puna Kararehe, where you'll handle and learn to care for different animals.

-Study veterinary nursing and you'll learn in our cutting-edge, simulated veterinary teaching clinic.
+Study vet nursing and you'll learn in our cutting-edge Veterinary Simulation Clinic.
 It's a safe, supervised environment where you can build up experience before you move to a real clinic.

 You'll also gain practical experience at VetCare Unitec, our on-campus fully functioning vet clinic, and Veterinary Specialist Group, the only veterinary hospital in the country to deal exclusively with specialist cases referred from vets around New Zealand.
 At the vet clinic, you'll experience how a busy vet practice works first-hand and assist with a variety of tasks from consultations and de-sexing, to general surgery, vaccinations, and X-rays.